 The Government's COVID-19 relief package included a 50% reduction in the minimum drawdown requirements for account-based pensions and similar products.
-The reduction, which originally applied for the 2019-20 and 2020-21 financial years, has been extended to apply also for the 2021-22 financial year.
+The reduction, which originally applied for 2019-20 and 2020-21, has been extended to apply also for 2021-22 and 2022-23.
+The Government has announced its intention to cease this temporary reduction from 1 July 2023.